Synergyst/T-Rex-GUI/README.md

 ## Reporting issues / Making feature requests

-Please make bug reports, suggestions for features to add, etc in the *issues* section on this GitHub repo *(please be considerate and check if others have already posted the same topic/subject)*
+Please make bug reports, suggestions for features to add, etc in the [Issues](https://github.com/Synergyst/T-Rex-GUI/issues) section on this GitHub repo *(please be considerate and check if others have already posted the same topic/subject)*